protocos/trello-board-attachments/README.md

 # How does it work?

-It uses the Trello api and the python requests library to make a request, deserialize it into an object, and then traverse all cards for only the cards with attachments.
+It uses the Trello api and the python requests library to make a request, deserialize it into an object, traverse all cards and only print the names of those cards with attachments.

 # How to set up the project: